-Read our post to see all the info about the different bus tours and if they are right for you.
+Read our post to find out about the different bus tours you can take and if one of them is right for you.

-Many travelers don’t take advantage of the wonderful bus system – in fact, there are New Yorkers who have never stepped foot on a bus!
-That’s because they don’t know the benefits of using the buses.
+Many travelers don’t take advantage of the wonderful bus system.
+In fact, there are New Yorkers who have never stepped foot on a bus!
+That’s because they don’t know the benefits of taking a bus.

 Very detailed instructions can be found on the MTA’s website.
 Here are the basics:

 Manhattan’s streets are flooded with yellow taxicabs and you can hail one from the side of the street.
-The process is pretty much what you may have seen in the movies.
-Still, there are some guidelines that will help you get a yellow taxi to stop and what you should know once you are in the taxi.
+The process is just like what you may have seen in the movies.

 Driving in New York City can be intimidating, so much so that we strongly suggest using other modes of transportation to navigate the city.